Mike Ballerino: Boxing decline and retirement

 On March 18, 1927, Ballerino began a five-match losing streak that ended with his last fight against Maxie Strub in Conneaut Lake, Pennsylvania, on June 27, 1928.
 He lost to reigning World Featherweight Champion Benny Bass, in a fast ten-round points decision on October 17, 1927.
 "Bass, who was outweighed by seven pounds punched hard and accounted for a knockdown in the fourth round but Ballerino was up at the count of eight".
 Bass would take the World Junior Lightweight Championship from Tod Morgan in late 1929.

 Getting out of boxing at the relatively early age of twenty-six was a wise choice for Ballerino, and not one every boxer was able to make.
 He had only five losses by knockout in his career, so he may have fared better than many champions who left the ring having suffered greater physical injury.

 By 1938, near the end of the Depression, he was taking down tents at the Tennessee State Fair as a "canvas" man.
 He claimed to have spent all of the approximately $400,000 he made during his boxing career, though he was proud of making his own way and said he had no regrets.

 He eventually retired to Tampa, Florida, where he died on April 4, 1965, at the relatively early age of 63.
 With 98 bouts to his credit, his prolific boxing schedule with many top-rated opponents may have contributed to a somewhat early death.

+Professional boxing record

+All information in this section is derived from BoxRec, unless otherwise stated.

+Official record

+All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.

+Unofficial record

+Record with the inclusion of newspaper decisions in the win/loss/draw column.